-By creating a comprehensive plan, you can minimise the impact of inheritance tax on your estate, ensuring that your loved ones receive the maximum benefit.
-We will guide you through the essentials of estate planning, providing you with the knowledge and tools necessary to protect your family’s inheritance.
+By creating a comprehensive plan — ideally including a will, the right type of trust, and Lasting Powers of Attorney — you can minimise the impact of inheritance tax on your estate and protect your family home from threats like care fees, divorce, and bankruptcy.
+We’ll guide you through the essentials of estate planning, providing you with the knowledge you need to protect your family’s inheritance under English and Welsh law.

 Key Takeaways

-• Learn how to minimise the impact of inheritance tax on your estate.
+- Learn how to minimise the impact of inheritance tax, which is charged at 40% on everything above the threshold.

 Understanding Inheritance Tax in the UK